bhlmn/google_cloud_data_engineer/README.md

 4. Create a system of spaced repetition learning notes so that I can remember what I've learned, but I haven't figured out what exactly that is going to look like yet ...

 One key thing I am really curious about is showing myself (and setting an example to others) what I can accomplish with just five hours a week.
 All it takes is focussed, intentive study and a plan.
 Surely everyone has five hours a week, right?

+## Work log

+**February 26, 2021** - X hours.
+Updated this README, constructed a loose project plan and daily habit plan to be able to accomplish the project.
+30 minutes of Coursera work.
+**February 25, 2021** - 2 hours.
+Created the repo, made it through 1.5 hours of the Google Data Engineering Coursera course.